Talyataya/animExport/README.md

 * Enable the addon by setting the checkmark in front of it

 ## Known Issues
-* the export of n frames resulting in only n-1 animation pairs is not a bug but by design
+* The export of n frames resulting in only n-1 animation pairs is not a bug but by design

-please report any other issue at https://github.com/talyataya/animExport/issues
+Please report any other issue at https://github.com/talyataya/animExport/issues

 ## Usage ##
 Blender: